 Shelley holds an MBA and certificate of Public Management from Stanford University's Graduate School of Business.
 She earned her BA, magna cum laude, from Brown University, where she captained the women's ultimate frisbee team and wrote for the Brown Daily Herald.

-Shelley lives in Palo Alto, CA with her family and enjoys yoga, playing soccer and coaching youth sports.
+Shelley lives in Portland, ME with her family and enjoys yoga, playing soccer and coaching youth sports.